SchulzLab/STITCHIT/README.md

 A: Make sure that the symbolic links of your compilers are set properly.
 We have experienced that these are not updated properly in Mac OS updates.

+Q: Where can I get the data from the manuscript?

+A: The data is available online at zenodo (10.5281/zenodo.2547383)

+Q: What should I cite STITCHIT?

+A: You can cite our bioRxiv article: [doi.org/10.1101/585125](https://www.biorxiv.org/content/10.1101/585125v1.full)

 ## Acknowledgements
 This project is being funded by the Bundesministerium für Bildung und Forschung (BMBF) with project number 01DP17005 under the acronym EPIREG.